Marfeel/MarfeelTestDrive/EXAM.md

 ### 5. Explain the difference between position static, relative, absolute and fixed

+- static
+Static is the default position value.
+The element flows normally in the page

+- relative
+Relative position alows moving the element without affecting the position or behaviour of the other elements with the “left”, “top”, “bottom” or “right” attributes.
+If you don’t use that attributes, a relative positioned element actue like a static one.

+- absolute
+The page flow don’t take this element into account when organize all the elements position.
+Our element will be positioned in the top:0 and left:0 of his first relative positioned parent.
+You can (like in relative ones) change its absolute position with “top”, “bottom”, “left” or “right” attributes.

+- fixed
+When an element has “position:fixed”, it means that this element will be fixed in that position in the screen.
+The coordenates of its position, are set like in an absolute box, taking in count his first relatived positioned parent.
+If an element is fixed, it will be at the same position although the user makes scroll or moves the window.

 ### 6. What are data URIs?
 When would you use them?

 ### 7. Using jQuery...